 yields output similar to:

 Strings are a slightly more complicated situation because the maximum amount of space for the potential content needs to be allocated ahead of time.
 The classes SMV_StandaloneString and its peer SMV_String take a template argument that specifies the maximum possible length of the string.
-The first 3 standard variables illustrated below each allocate a maximum of 128 bytes for their respective string content:
+These standard variables all allocate a maximum of 128 bytes for their respective string content.

 Each SharedMemoryVariable has a simple name, which can lead to collisions if one wants to create a collection of objects and track the statistics of each individual object.
 The prototypical example is a set of counters on a price feed: one would like to be able to distinguish between packets being received on feed A from those being received on feed B. Rather than waste space with long variable names, a SharedMemoryVariable can be parented under a SharedMemoryVariableNode object.
 For the purposes of naming, the SharedMemoryVariableNode acts much like a directory.